unicode-org/message-format-wg/exploration/0483-beauty-contest.md

 Use code-mode "blocks" to introduce code. _(This section has an additional example)_

+The theory here is that a "declarations block" would be a natural add-on and it doesn't require additional typing for each declaration.

+Note too that this syntax could be extended to allow other types of blocks, such as comments or different types of statement.

 ```
 {#
   input {$var :function option=value}
 }
+Hello {$var}

+// might be more natural as:
+{#input {$var :function option=value}}
 Hello {$var}

 {#